maddsoll/solanavolumebot/README.md

 Configuration: Follow the configuration guide to set up your bot.

 Running the Bot
-Start the bot using: npm run start
+Start the bot using: npm start

 Usage
 Detailed usage instructions are available in the docs directory.